boborodono/School_Distrcit_Analysis/README.md

 ## Summary of School District analysis

-Four changes in the updated school district analysis are:
+Four changes in the updated school district analysis after removing ninth grade test scores from Thomas High School because of suspected academic honesty are:

-1.
-2.
-3.
-4.
-after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+1. .1 point reduction in District's Average Math Scores.
+2. .2% reduction in percentage of students passing math in the District.
+3. .1% reduction in percentage of students passing reading in the District.
+4. .3% reduction in percentage of students passing overall in the District.